clemenceclaireR/api_openfoodfacts/README.md

 5 - Quit

-If the user choose the first option, the program will ask him or her several questions :
+If the user clicks on the first option, the program will ask him or her several questions :

 - Choose you category (user has to choose a number associated to a food category)